Opteo/google-ads-api/README.md

 const summaryRow = accumulator.slice(-1)[0];
 ```

+---

 ## Total Results Count

 The `reportCount` method acts like `report` but returns the total number of rows that the query would have returned (ignoring the limit).
 This replaces the `return_total_results_count` report option.
+No hooks are called in this function to avoid cacheing conflicts.

 ```ts
 const totalRows = await customer.reportCount({
   entity: "search_term_view",
   attributes: ["search_term_view.resource_name"],
 });
 ```

+---

 ## Report Results Order